dstdev/ansible-roles/security-2fa/README.md

 /etc/pam.d/sshd, /etc/ssh/sshd_config, /etc/security/access-local.conf

-Additionally is the files below do not exist, a default copy will be deployed by this role.
+Additionally if the files below do not exist, a default copy will be deployed by this role.
+These files will not be overwritten if they already exist.
 /etc/pam.d/password-auth, /etc/pam.d/postlogin

 Example Playbook